pfaocle/rate_dropdown/README.md

-rate_dropdown
+Rate Dropdown
 =============

-A drop-down Rate widget for Drupal
+A drop-down Rate widget for Drupal 7.

+Requires Voting API, Rate and CTools modules.